Comparing The Top 3 Vocal Synthesizers

 • Fewer English voice banks available

-• Some limitations with multilingual singing
+• Some limits on multilingual singing

 Emvoice